UrbsLab/AutoMLPipe-BC/README.md

 ```

 ## Phase Details (Run Parameters and Additional Examples)
-Here we review the run parameters available for each of the 11 phases and provide some additional examples of each.
+Here we review the run parameters available for each of the 11 phases and provide some additional run examples.
+The additional examples illustrate how to flexibly adapt AutoMLPipe-BC to user needs.
 Run parameters that are necessary to set are marked as 'MANDATORY' under 'default'.
-The additional examples illustrate how to flexibly adapt AutoMLPipe-BC to user needs.

 ### Phase 1: Exploratory Analysis
+Run parameters for ExploratoryAnalysisMain.py:

 | Argument &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Description | Default Value |
 |:-------- |:---------------------  | ----------- |